-A. Students in all ESE programs except those following the Next Generation Next Generation Sunshine State Standards for Special Diploma at the participatory level shall receive standard report cards.
-A supplemental narrative report card may be used to report progress to parents of students following the Next Generation Next Generation Sunshine State Standards for Special Diploma at the supported or participatory levels.
+A. Students in all ESE State Standards for Special Diploma at the participatory level shall receive standard report cards.
+A supplemental narrative report card may be used to report progress to parents of students following the Next Generation State Standards/Common Core State Standards for Special Diploma at the supported or participatory levels.